 365 Dairy-Free Recipe Challenge Update

 With the 365 New Dairy-Free Recipe Challenge, my goal is to make at least 365 new-to-me recipes this year, and that doesn’t even count all of the retesting to perfect many of those dishes.
-I’ll be using the hashtag #365dairyfree here and on social media for updates.
 I’m still playing catch-up, but proud of what I’ve accomplished.
 There are a lot of smoothies in this group but I wasn’t taking the easy route – these involved several tests to perfect …

 - Vegan Butterscotch Cupcakes (yes, they are as good as they sound)